 • individual properties of the organism.

-For example, in puppies dwarf breeds the temperature is normally kept around the mark of 39 ° C, and in adult pets of large sizes, this figure is much lower.
+For example, in puppies dwarf breeds The temperature normally stays around 39°C, and in large adult pets this figure is much lower.

-The body temperature of dogs can rise during the heat, after intense training, active games, when the animal feels excitement, panic or fear.
-In estrus females, it is also possible to increase the performance.
+Dogs' body temperature may increase during hot weather, after intense training, active games, when the animal feels excitement, panic or fear.
+In females in heat, it is also possible to increase their performance.

-There are a number of specific standards that you should rely on when measuring the temperature of a pet:
+There are a number of specific standards that you should rely on when measuring your pet’s temperature:

-If the dog has no health problems, then there is no particular need for daily measurements.
-It is only important to know what it is normal for this particular pet.
+If the dog does not have health problems, then there is no particular need for daily measurements.
+It is only important to know what it is normally for this particular pet.

-Breeding puppies with good performance for health, it is recommended to regularly measure the body temperature, starting from birth.
+Breeding puppies with good performance For health reasons, it is recommended to regularly measure body temperature, starting from birth.
 There are special charts for this.

-In a pregnant bitch, the temperature is measured both before birth (this indicator indicates how soon the dog will whelp) and after the puppies are born.
-In dogs, before childbirth, the temperature indicators are significantly reduced.
-Before you also need to measure the temperature.
+A pregnant bitch's temperature is measured both before giving birth (this indicator indicates how soon the dog will whelp) and after the puppies are born.
+In dogs, before giving birth, the temperature readings drop significantly.
+It is also necessary to measure the temperature before.

 Causes of changes in body temperature in dogs

-Don't rely on folk method- Determination of the state of the dog by its nose.
-According to this method, it turns out that if the pet's nose is hot and dry, then he is sick.
-This information is not related to the truth, since any healthy animal has such a nose during sleep, because a sleeping pet does not lick itself while sleeping.
-Dryness of the nose is not a reason to panic and seek help from a veterinarian.
+Don't rely on folk method– determining the dog’s condition by its nose.
+According to this method, it turns out that if a pet’s nose is hot and dry, it means that he is sick.
+This information has nothing to do with the truth, since this is exactly the nose that any healthy animal has during sleep, because a sleeping pet does not lick itself while it sleeps.
+A dry nose is not a reason to panic and seek help from a veterinarian.

-If the pet is cheerful, has normal reaction to the environment a good appetite, plays briskly, his coat has a shine and a snug fit to the body, which means that he has no health problems.
-A sick pet has the opposite condition described:
+If the pet is cheerful, has normal reaction to the surroundings, a good appetite, plays briskly, his coat is shiny and fits tightly to the body, which means he has no health problems.
+A sick pet has the opposite condition to the one described:

 • the dog refuses food for more than a day;